slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+first understand the basics! then pass to next level

+Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.
+The Key to Double Loop Learning: Push to the Point of Failure

+> *'The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.' -- Alvin Toffler*

+Pain Plus Reflection Equals Progress

+> *'Any fool can know.
+The point is to understand.' -- Albert Einstein*

+a college education can help you make a living, self-education can make you a fortune.

+> *'Self education is, I firmly believe, the only kind of education there is.
+The only function of a school is to make self education easier; failing that, it does nothing.' -- Isaac Asimov*

 effort * talent = skill

 > *'Don't major on minor things.'* ->  applied focus